-To be eligible to participate in the retirement program, you must complete one-year full-time service and be 21 years of age or older.
-The one-year waiting period will be waived if you have at least one year of service at any non-profit institution (501[c]).
+To be eligible to participate in the WRLC retirement program, you must complete six months of continuous service and be 21 years of age or older.

 Each eligible employee is required to make an annual contribution of $200 or 1% of salary, whichever is less, and may optionally contribute up to 5% of salary.
 The WRLC makes a minimum contribution of 5% of the employee's salary and also matches whatever the employee contributes, up to a maximum of 5%.
 For example, an employee contributing the minimum of 1% of their salary would receive an additional contribution from the WRLC of 6%, for a total of 7%.
 An employee who contributes the maximum of 5% would receive an additional contribution from the WRLC of 10%, for a total of 15% of the employee’s salary.

-If an employee is ineligible to receive contributions from the WRLC during their first year of employment, the employee may make their own contributions to a TIAA-CREF retirement account.
+If an employee is ineligible to receive contributions from the WRLC during their first six months of employment, the employee may make their own contributions to a TIAA-CREF retirement account.

 Because the employee's contribution is automatically deducted from earnings, before federal and state tax withholdings are calculated, the employee saves tax dollars now by having the current taxable amount reduced.
 While the amounts deducted generally will be taxed when they are finally distributed, favorable tax rules typically apply to 403(b) distributions.